Corydon, IN 47112

 The new Timber Harvest Self-Guided Interpretive Trail is a 1.5-mile section of the Rocky Ridge Mountain Bike and Hike Trail which runs through a portion of Harrison-Crawford State Forest that was harvested in winter 2014.
 The trail features 10 stops describing aspects of the timber sale.
 The trail is meant to begin where the Rocky Ridge Mountain Bike and Hike Trail crosses the Iron Bridge Fire Trail and end where the Rocky Ridge Mountain Bike and Hike Trail crosses Fox Hollow Fire Trail, but can be viewed from either direction.

-The Adventure Hiking Trail (AHT) runs through Harrison-Crawford State Forest and O’Bannon Woods State Park.
+The Adventure Trail (AT) runs through Harrison-Crawford State Forest and O’Bannon Woods State Park.
 It is a roughly 25-mile loop trail that takes about 3 days to complete.
-Overnight backpack camping is permitted (the Adventure Hiking Trail is the only trail along which camping is permitted).
-There are five shelters, two primitive sites, and four road crossings along the trail.
-Shelters are first-come, first-served and only available to those hiking the Adventure Hiking Trail.
+Overnight backpack camping is permitted (the Adventure Trail is the only trail along which camping is permitted).
+There are four shelters, two primitive sites, and four road crossings along the trail.
+Shelters are first-come, first-served and only available to those hiking the Adventure Trail.
 Shelters were scored on a scale of 1 to 5, with 5 being the most improved.

 - Indian Creek Shelter – 4 (wooden floor, three walls and a roof)